Grounds and Facilities

 Second Court is mainly undergraduate accommodation, as well as academics' offices in the Fellows' Building, where undergraduates have small-group supervision teaching.

 Upper Hall - This is our informal alternative to the dining hall in First Court.
 Most students at Christ’s eat in Upper Hall at least once a day, which provides cafeteria style food if you don’t feel like a three course meal in Hall or want to fend for yourself.
-During term time there is a good selection of food, from a carvery option to a salad bar, and it is open for an hour and a half for lunch and an hour for evening meals, meaning that you can be flexible about when they eat.
-Food here is subsidised by the 'Kitchen Standing Charge' (in 2017-18 is £167 per term), which goes towards the upkeep of kitchen facilities, and means that a main two-course meal with unlimited vegetables and potatoes only costs around £3-£4.
+During term time there is a good selection of food, from a carvery option to a salad bar, and it is open for an hour and a half for lunch and an hour for evening meals, meaning that you can be flexible about when you eat.
+Sample menus and allergen info are available on the meals page, and the 'unlimited sides' arrangement is particularly popular with students, meaning that you can help yourself to additional helpings of vegtables etc. without extra cost.

 Through a gate in Second Court is the spacious Fellows’ Garden.
 Despite the name, this is open to students throughout the year and is especially popular in the summer.
 As well as the beautiful flora maintained by our excellent gardening team, it is also home to a number of squirrels and birds.

 Towards the back of the garden, there is Milton’s tree, a mulberry tree planted in the year after the famous poet’s birth.
 If you're interested in Milton at Christ's check out:

 - Dr Sarah Howe's interactive tour of Milton's Christ's (you'll need Adobe Flash Player for this)